top of page

 Accommodation (Teahouses):

-The hub of the teahouse is the dining room, usually decorated with colourful traditional rugs, sometimes with a stove or heater (some lodges charge a fee to put the heater on).
-Some tea houses above 3000m may not be heated due to local environmental restrictions.
-Occasionally kerosene burners can be used to heat common areas if requested.
-We recommend against using these due to the risk of carbon monoxide poisoning, and your leader will not offer this to you.
+The heart of each teahouse is the communal dining room, often decorated with colourful traditional rugs and, in some lodges, a stove or heater (a small charge may apply).
+Due to local environmental regulations, many lodges above 3,000m do not use heating.
+On occasion, kerosene burners may be available to warm common areas; however, due to the risk of carbon monoxide poisoning, we do not recommend their use and your leader will not offer this option.

-Most lodges have only one or two basic toilets and sometimes these are located outside the main lodge building.
-Toilets are usually Asian ’squat’ style; although some lodges have now installed ‘western style’ seated ones.
-Toilet paper is not provided so you should bring your own or buy it locally (please dispose of it in the bin provided – do not put it in the bowl).
-If there is not a flush handle, there should be a container of water to pour down – if it is empty (or frozen) please either refill it or ask the lodge to.
+Most lodges have one or two basic toilets, sometimes located outside the main building.
+Facilities are usually Asian-style squat toilets, although some lodges now have Western seated toilets.
+Toilet paper is not provided and should be brought with you or purchased locally.
+Please dispose of used paper in the bin provided rather than flushing it.
+Where there is no flush handle, a container of water will be available — if empty or frozen, please refill it or notify lodge staff.

-Standards of cleanliness vary, especially in the peak trekking season and in winter when the water freezes at night.
-Please report any problems to your leader or the lodge and be vigilant in your personal hygiene regime – use soap or hand sanitiser before and after toilet breaks, snacks, meal times and after handling money.
-As a rule, the higher altitude you go to, the more basic the lodges and the more expensive food and services become.
+Standards of cleanliness vary, particularly during peak season and in winter when water may freeze overnight.
+Please report any issues to your leader or lodge staff.
+Good personal hygiene is essential — use soap or hand sanitiser regularly, especially before meals and after handling money.
+As a general rule, the higher you trek, the more basic the facilities become and the more expensive food and services are.

 Food & Drink: